RohanVardhan/Computer-Vision/README.md

 # Computer-Vision

-This a repository of my Computer Vision assignments for CAP 5415.
+This a repository of my assignments for CAP 5415 (Computer Vision).